 Leveraging gift range charts and wealth screenings in your fundraising strategy can lead to more efficient fundraising initiatives throughout the year!

-Our nonprofit fundraising platform streamlines the process by combining data such as giving history and biographical and wealth data into one convenient prospect score.
+Our nonprofit fundraising platform streamlines the process by combining data such as giving history, biographical, and wealth data in one convenient prospect score.
 With clear major gift prospect rankings, you can quickly identify your top donors at each giving level.
+From there, your team will be able to build out a gift chart accurately and clearly.

 Since no two organizations, fundraising goals, or gift range charts are the same, iWave offers a fully customizable nonprofit fundraising platform.
 Our prospect research solutions can help your nonprofit build accurate gift range charts to amplify all your fundraising campaigns.